SusanRatiLane/appinventor-sources/appinventor/docs/markdown/reference/components/sensors.md

 : Prior to the release that added this property the AccelerometerSensor component passed through sensor values directly as received from the Android system.
 However these values do not compensate for tablets that default to Landscape mode, requiring the MIT App Inventor programmer to compensate.
 However compensating would result in incorrect results in Portrait mode devices such as phones.
 We now detect Landscape mode tablets and perform the compensation.
 However if your project is already compensating for the change, you will now get incorrect results.
 Although our preferred solution is for you to update your project, you can also just set this property to “true” and our compensation code will be deactivated.
 Note: We recommend that you update your project as we may remove this property in a future release.

 {:id="AccelerometerSensor.MinimumInterval" .number} *MinimumInterval*
-: The minimum interval, in milliseconds, between phone shakes
+: Returns the minimum interval required between calls to Shaking(), in milliseconds.
+ Once the phone starts being shaken, all further Shaking() calls will be ignored until the interval has elapsed.

 {:id="AccelerometerSensor.Sensitivity" .number} *Sensitivity*
-: A number that encodes how sensitive the accelerometer is.
+: Returns a number that encodes how sensitive the AccelerometerSensor is.
  The choices are: 1 = weak, 2 = moderate, 3 = strong.

 {:id="AccelerometerSensor.XAccel" .number .ro .bo} *XAccel* : Returns the acceleration in the X-dimension in SI units (m/s^2).